Facility Types

 Group Home (GH)

-GHs include five subcategories:
+GHs include the following subcategories:

 Care for Children Under the Age of Six: A GH program which provides care for children under the age of six years who are dependents of the court, regional center placements, or voluntary placements who are not accompanied by the minor parent.